Our purpose and strategy

 Jas is CEO, Consumer Lending, Lloyds Banking Group’s centre of excellence for lending propositions, both for customers who bank directly and through intermediaries.

-Consumer Lending serves over 11m customers and includes c £360b of assets (across mortgages, cards, loans and car finance/leasing).
-In addition, Jas also oversees LBG’s European Retail business and is leading the Group in establishing an embedded finance proposition that brings together consumers and businesses.
+Consumer Lending serves over 11 million customers and includes c. £360b of assets (across mortgages, cards, loans and car finance/leasing).
+In addition, Jas also oversees Lloyds Banking Group’s European Retail business and is leading the Group in establishing an embedded finance proposition that brings together consumers and businesses.

 Jas has worked at Lloyds Banking Group for 18 years and has held a number of roles across the Group’s Consumer and SME businesses.
 His previous experience was in consulting roles, based in the US and across Europe, with a range of corporate strategy and digital design consulting projects across multiple industry sectors.